Joi/joi.github.io/_pages/sharpening-and-honing.md

 ---
 layout: page
 title: Sharpening and Honing
-category: Sharpening Knives Razors
+category: Sharpening Knives Razors Tools
 ---
 Most cutting tools require sharpening.
 There are various methods and tools for sharpening.
 For very sharp tools like shavers, they often call it honing rather than sharpening.

-The most traditional method is to use [[whetstones]].
+The most traditional method is to use [[Whetstones|whetstones]].
 Whetstones have different grits or hardness/fineness levels and are used in progression from rough to smooth.

 You can also use files, leather strops, abrasive compounds embedded in cloth, wood or leather, the palm of your hand, cardboard, the bottom of a plate or just about anything abrasive.